 Supervisors must determine the feasibility of a proposed remote work arrangement before submitting it for approval.
 The arrangement is intended to benefit the employee without putting undue burden on the supervisor or the rest of team.
 To help ensure that employees continue working effectively under a remote work arrangement, supervisors must develop a remote work plan for submission of approval by the Director of Human Resources and Provost & Chief Operating Officer.

 Remote work agreements will only be approved when it is determined that the employee can effectively perform the job duties of the position while working remotely.
 In addition, it must be reasonably determined that the remote work arrangement conforms with applicable regulations, policies, and collective bargaining agreements.
-Requests to work remotely as a disability accommodation are handled through the Human Resources Department.
+Requests to work remotely as a disability accommodation or to comply with the Family Medical Leave Act are handled through the Human Resources Department.